YounesNA25/Fader-Networks--Manipulating-Images-by-Sliding-Attributes/README.md

 ![Alt Text](Results/histogram_attributes.png "Distribution of Attribute Appearances in Training, Evaluation, and Test Sets")

 ## Train your own models
-You can esily train a new model with train.py.
-It will train the encoder, decoder and discriminator.
-At real time a graphic of losses est mis a jour losses of : the reconstruc loss , adversial loss and discriminator loss.
+You can easily train a new model with `train.py`.
+It will train the `encoder`, `decoder`, and `discriminator`.
+In real-time, a graph of losses is updated, including the `reconstruction loss`, `adversarial loss`, and `discriminator loss`.
 Below is a complete list of all parameters:

 ```bash
 python train.py